Sunday, February 16, 2025

 Here is a sample YouTube video from the show:

-While it's not at the level of Cirque du Soleil, it was not a bad show and kept us entertained.
+While it's not on par with Cirque du Soleil, it was still a decent show and kept us entertained.

 Dear San Francisco Review